Topic 3: Input & Output using Standard Devices

 Stream manipulators allow control over formatting:

-• fixed stream manipulator displays real numbers in fixed-point notation
+• fixed displays numbers in fixed-point notation

-• scientific stream manipulator displays real numbers in e notation
+• scientific displays numbers in scientific notation

 Example Result (Display)